kineticquant/SQL-Seer-Notebook/README.md

 # sql-seer
 Interactive web-based SQL editor for various database types.
 Quickly run various SQL queries across different databases simultaneously.

+Built on HTMX and FastAPI.

+This web application can be run anywhere you can run Python.

+[Docker]

 ### Supported Databases